import casadi as cs

 ndot_t = 3.0Symbolic model definition

-The model formulated in the previous section establishes differential equations for the molar fractions of the different species taking part in our fictional system.
-Although SX symbolics allows for declaring them in vector form, here we have chosen to declare them separately to keep the model code close to the mathematical formulation.
-The advantage of using SX symbolics is that is allows for automatic differentiation of the expressions, which is helpful for the computation of jacobian and hessian matrices required by the numerical solvers.
+The model formulated in the previous section establishes differential equations for the mole fractions of the different species taking part in our fictional system.
+Although SX symbolics allows us to declare them in vector form, here we have chosen to declare them separately to keep the model code close to the mathematical formulation.
+The advantage of using SX symbolics is that it allows for automatic differentiation of expressions, which is helpful for the computation of Jacobian and Hessian matrices required by the numerical solvers.

 x_A = SX.sym("x_A")